dyvenia/site-thescalableway/src/posts/2024/2024-12-21-prefect-1-to-2-migration.md

 ## Why Migrate?

-Scalability: Prefect 2.x offers better scalability through dynamic task mapping and execution in various environments (Kubernetes, Docker).
+- **Scalability**: Prefect 2.x offers better scalability through dynamic task mapping and execution in various environments (Kubernetes, Docker).
-Scheduling: Prefect 2.x introduces more powerful scheduling and retry logic.
+- **Scheduling**: Prefect 2.x introduces more powerful scheduling and retry logic.
-Cloud-Native: Enhanced integration with cloud-native tools, such as Kubernetes, and an improved deployment model.
+- **Cloud-Native**: Enhanced integration with cloud-native tools, such as Kubernetes, and an improved deployment model.
-Flexibility: Granular control over deployments and orchestration.
+- **Flexibility**: Granular control over deployments and orchestration.

-1. Key Differences Between Prefect 1 and Prefect 2
+### Key Differences Between Prefect 1 and Prefect 2

-2.1 Architecture Changes
+##### Architecture Changes

 Prefect 1.x used a single monolithic server and agent system for managing workflows and executions.
 Prefect 2.x introduces a new flow/task-level orchestration model that allows to define flows and tasks independently and deploy them in any execution environment.